en

 Koshoji Temple and its great Buddha

-The Buddhist temple Koshoji (興正寺) is known for its impressive 30m-tall, five-story pagoda, the oldest in Aichi Prefecture.
-The Koshoji also offers a tea service.
-There you can enjoy matcha green tea and small wagashi (a Japanese confection) while overlooking the temple’s inner garden.
-During spring and autumn the views are astonishing.
+The Buddhist temple Koshoji (興正寺) is known for its impressive 30 meter-tall, five-story pagoda, which is the oldest in Aichi Prefecture.
+One of the highlights of visiting the Koshoji Temple is the tea service.
+You can enjoy matcha green tea and small wagashi (a Japanese confection) while overlooking the temple’s inner garden.
+During spring and autumn, the views are astonishing.

 Koshoji Temple (八事山興正寺)